nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 1.1 What is sprINT

-Welcome to **sprINT's User Guide**. sprINT is a **desktop application** for managing internship applications, optimized for use via a Command Line Interface (CLI) while incorporating the benefits of a Graphical User Interface (GUI).
+Welcome to **sprINT's User Guide**. sprINT is a **desktop application** for managing internship applications, optimized for use by typing while offering a beautiful user interface.

-If you're a *fast typer*, sprINT is the perfect tool.
-The app is designed to maximise speed and efficiency, making it a great asset in your internship application journey.
+If you are comfortable typing, sprINT can help maximise your speed and efficiency in documenting internship applications, making it a great asset in your internship application journey.

 --------------------------------------------------------------------------------------------------------------------